luciorq/wsi-anon/README.md

 }
 ```

 Anonymization is not done during creation of the instance, because there are WSI formats that consist of multiple files.
 For all of them, an `AnonymizedStream` instance must be created first.
-After that, `anonymize` is called **only** for the WSI's main file.
-After `anonymize` has been successfully awaited, all stream instances belonging to the given WSI can be uploaded, e.g., using the tus.Upload client.
+After `anonymize` has been called and successfully awaited, all stream instances belonging to the given WSI can be uploaded, e.g., using the tus.Upload client.
+The anonymized file can afterwards also be downloaded.
+This functionality is currently implemented for all file formats except for formats that consist of multiple files e.g. MIRAX.

 ## Development